 Geography is both a physical and a social science, attempting to explain the world around us and the impact of both natural and manmade factors and events.
 Geography degrees are some of the most varied out there; it's more apt to consider this as a broad academic field, rather than a single subject.
 Those who choose to study geography will typically focus either on physical geography (the study of physical processes and natural environments) or human geography (concerned with human societies and the relations between people and the planet).

 The career trajectory of people with a Geography degree appears to be focused around a few careers.
-The most common career that users with Geography degrees have experience in is Geologist, followed by Cartographer, Geographer, Geospatial Information Scientist, Hydrologist, Urban Planner, Teacher, Retail Salesperson, Environmental Consultant, and Project Manager.
+The most common career that users with Geography degrees have experience in is Geologist, followed by Cartographer, Geographer, Geospatial Information Scientist, Hydrologist, Urban Planner, Teacher, Retail Salesperson, Environmental Consultant, and Customer Service Representative.